Mandatory bike helmet laws:

 Bicycle helmets – A case of risk compensation? published in September 2012 by Transport Research abstracts that "the results indicate that at least part of the reason why helmet laws do not appear to be beneficial is that they disproportionately discourage the safest cyclists".

 August 4 2011: The Israeli Knesset (parliament) has passed an amendment to that country's mandatory helmet legislation so that adults in cities and towns no longer have to wear them.
 The all-age mandatory helmet law had been in place for four years.
 Israel and Mexico City have effectively conceded the failure of adult bicycle helmet laws and their decisions were largely influenced be the discouragement of cycling that jeopardised their bike hire schemes.
+A survey by Tel Aviv municipality showed a 54% increase in cycling participation from 2010 to 2012, indicative of the increases likely in the world's few mandatory jurisdictions if they stopped punishing adults who want to enjoy active transport.

 Australian Bureau of Statistics figures (PDF 2mb) show that nationally, the average proportion of people using a bicycle as their transport to work or study among all Australian states was 1.5% in 2006.
 The average proportion of people using a bicycle as their recreational transport among all Australian states was 4.8% in 2006.